jonmatthis/freemocap_dlc/README.md

 # Installing DeepLabCut

-- Create an Anaconda 3.10 environment (I believe 3.10 is the latest version that can be handled by their tensorflow version, need to double-check)
+- Create an python3.10 environment (I believe 3.10 is the latest version that can be handled by their tensorflow version, need to double-check)
 - **Installation:**: `pip install deeplabcut[tf,gui]`
     - this installs both tensorflow and the deeplabcut GUI